classic-terra/documents/proposals/cosmwasm-upgrade-v0.16.6-to-v1.2.0-05022023.md

 Update `wasmd` to v0.31 & `wasmvm` to v1.2.0.

 ### Ammendment 2/2
 Approve the mandatory migration of smart contracts from `wasmvm` v0.16.6 to `wasmvm` v1.2.0.
+Contracts that do not migrate will stop functioning as we do not have the funding (or desire) to support a "dual VM setup", unless absolutely necessary.

 ## Acceptance Criteria
 2.0.5 is deployed with the new `wasmd` v0.31 dependency and all active smart contracts are migrated to `wasmvm` v1.2.0.